stevenaddison/Pet-Pawpularity/README.md

 ## Data Understanding
 The data comes from thousands of pet profiles on [Petfinder.my](https://www.petfinder.my/).
+The `Pawpularity` score is derived from each pet profile's page view statistics at the listing pages, using an algorithm that normalizes the traffic data across different pages, platforms (web & mobile) and various metrics.
+Duplicate clicks, crawler bot accesses and sponsored profiles are excluded from the analysis.
+All the feature metadata is explained [here](https://github.com/stevenaddison/Project-4/blob/main/data/metadata.md).

 ## Data Preparation & Analysis